 A Melbourne coffee icon reimagined for Bali’s laid-back coastal scene.

-From Melbourne to Bali, ST. ALi cafe in Pererenan is from the same peeps who gave us the artsy-cool boutique stay, Further Gallery.
+From Melbourne to Bali, ST. ALi cafe in Pererenan is from the same peeps who gave us the artsy-cool boutique hotel, Further Gallery.
 Roasting and brewing only the best ethically and sustainably sourced beans, ST. ALi has nailed the classics.
 You can also step outta the box and go for a signature brew like the Coco Mingle mixed coconut water, or the Grape Fizz Cold Brew.
-Pair it up with their Melbourne-inspired brunch favourites, like the St. Muffin stuffed with pork sausage or the Polenta Porridge
+Pair it up with their Melbourne-inspired brunch favourites, like the St. Muffin stuffed with pork sausage or the Polenta Porridge.

 Address: Jl Pantai Pererenan No. 121, Pererenan

-Opening Hours: Daily 6am – 5pm
+Opening Hours: Daily, 6am – 5pm.

 THE BEST COFFEE IN BALI: UBUD